exercism/python/exercises/practice/eliuds-eggs/.approaches/introduction.md

 ## General guidance

-The goal of the Eliud's Eggs exercise is to count the number of ones in a [binary representation of a number][concept-numbers] (_e.g. the "filled egg slots" a chicken coop_).
+The goal of the Eliud's Eggs exercise is to count the number of ones in a [binary representation of a number][concept-numbers] (_e.g. the "filled egg slots" of a chicken coop_).
 In essence, this requires you to iterate through each "slot" or bit (binary digit) of the binary number in some way.

 The approaches below represent categories of the most common ways of accomplishing this.